open-quantum-safe/liboqs-go/README.md

 of Waterloo.

-liboqs-go was developed by [Vlad Gheorghiu](http://vsoftco.github.io) at evolutionQ and University of Waterloo.
+liboqs-go was developed by [Vlad Gheorghiu](http://vsoftco.github.io) at softwareQ Inc. and University of Waterloo.

 ### Support